python/cpython/Doc/using/mac.rst

 Getting and Installing MacPython
 ================================

-macOS 10.8 comes with Python 2.7 pre-installed by Apple.
+macOS since version 10.8 comes with Python 2.7 pre-installed by Apple.
 If you wish, you are invited to install the most recent version of Python 3 from the Python website (https://www.python.org).
 A current "universal binary" build of Python, which runs natively on the Mac's new Intel and legacy PPC CPU's, is available